01. The brief is open, and the participation is free.

 e.
 Attention to details

 a.
-You may enter the competition only if your poster is designed for events or campaigns in Albania, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, Greece, Hungary, Kosovo, Moldova, Montenegro, North Macedonia, Poland, Romania, Serbia, Slovakia, Slovenia, The Czech Republic, or Ukraine.
+You may enter the competition only if your poster is designed for events or campaigns in Albania, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, Estonia, Greece, Hungary, Kosovo, Latvia, Lithuania, Moldova, Montenegro, North Macedonia, Poland, Romania, Serbia, Slovakia, Slovenia, The Czech Republic, or Ukraine.

 b.
-Additionally, we require that you were born or that you are living and working in one of the 18 countries listed above.
+Additionally, we require that you were born or that you are living and working in one of the countries from the eligible list.

 Why so strict?
 We believe that these criteria will help us in our search for the Eastern visual ethos.
 Please be kind to us and understand our mission.

 We allow one exception to 5.a.: self-initiated projects that express personal statements or tackle global issues or universal concepts.
 Not sure if your work fits here?
 Drop us a line at firstname.lastname@example.org.

 05. The selection will be made based on the digital entry.

 06. Each designer may submit a maximum of 5 projects.